German investigation accuses Pope Benedict XVI of ‘wrongdoing’ in handling of abuse cases while archbishop of Munich

 In 1986, Hullermann was given a suspended jail sentence for abusing children but he was still allowed to remain in the church.
 He was only removed in 2010, when it was discovered he was still working in close contact with children.

-The former pope provided 82-pages of written answers and information in response to questions, the law firm said.
+The former pope provided 82 pages of written answers and information in response to questions, the law firm said.

+The Vatican said in a statement that it would pay “appropriate attention” to the report, and reiterated the church’s “shame and remorse for abuses committed by clerics against minors.”

+Benedict’s personal secretary, Archbishop Georg Gänswein, did not immediately respond to a request for comment.

-Even before the release of Thursday’s investigation, the multicontinent abuse scandal had endured as a bruising part Benedict’s legacy.
+Even before the release of Thursday’s investigation, the multicontinent abuse scandal had endured as a bruising part of Benedict’s legacy.
 During his tenure as pontiff, he dealt with an explosion of cases across the global church, in what amounted to Catholicism’s biggest crisis in decades.

 He went farther than his predecessor, John Paul II, in addressing the problems, defrocking hundreds of priests and meeting with clerical abuse victims in the United States — the first such meeting for a pope.
-But advocates saw his steps as insufficient, noting that he was slow too grasp the systemic nature of the clerics’ crimes and their coverup.
+But advocates saw his steps as insufficient, noting that he was slow to grasp the systemic nature of the clerics’ crimes and their coverup.

 Most significantly, he did not mete out punishment against bishops who buried cases or transferred known abusers to new parishes.
 And he enacted few meaningful reforms to safeguard the church before stepping down in 2013, citing what he described as his “advanced age.”